developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

 - If the value ***Off*** is chosen, then when the key code is sent, it is sent with the Shift keyboard state inactive.
-This will ensure that the key code is NOT interpreted as an Shift key.
+This ensures that the key code is NOT interpreted as an Shift key.

 - If the value ***On*** is chosen, then when the key code is sent, it is sent with the Shift keyboard state active.
-This will ensure that the key code is interpreted as an Shift key.
+This ensures that the key code is interpreted as an Shift key.

 - If this Managed Configuration is not specified, then when the key code is sent, the Shift keyboard state is not changed.
 This causes the key to be interpreted as a Shift key or not based on the existing state.